Don Perkins

 Donald Anthony Perkins (March 4, 1938 – June 9, 2022) was an American professional football player who was a fullback in the National Football League (NFL) for the Dallas Cowboys.
 He played college football at the University of New Mexico.

-Early years
+Early life

-Born and raised in Waterloo, Iowa, Perkins earned eight letters for Waterloo West High School, four each in football and track (sprinter).
+Perkins was born on March 4, 1938, in Waterloo, Iowa, and was raised in the segregated part of Waterloo.
+Perkins earned eight letters for Waterloo West High School, four each in football and track (sprinter).
 He also played basketball.
 Perkins captained the track team by the time he was a junior.

-In 1955, his football team went undefeated and Perkins made the first All-state team as a halfback, while playing both offense and defense.
-He was president of the student body during his senior year.
+In 1955, his football team went undefeated and Perkins was selected first-team All-State as a halfback, while playing both offense and defense.
+Perkins, an African American, was elected president of the student body during his senior year, extraordinary for a barely integrated school.